fachriza0/community/README.md

 Tech Stack :  - Front-end : React, Vite, Router, Context.
               - Back-end : Node, Express
               - Database: MongoDB, Mongoose

+NOTE: Create app page using parameter ID.
+ParameterID = account number.
+How to keep it safe?

 Day 3:
   Plans :   - Find out how to open the tabs
-            - If tabs were accessible, slowly assemble wireframe
+            - If tabs were accessible, slowly assemble wireframe Problems :   - Find out how to use authentication system
+               - Haven't made any wireframe yet
+  Growth : - Knew basic routing and nested routing.
+           - Bun is now much more powerful than the others

 Day 2:
   Plans :   - Get started on react by learning while doing.